 - Use a dictionary and spell check.
 Misspelled words look bad.

-- Get help if you think you need it.
-For a crash course in good writing skills try The Elements of Style, Strunk and White, MacMillan Press, Fourth Edition.
-If you have a friend or relative with writing or editing skills, try to enlist their help.
-In any case, give yourself enough time to prepare a well-written statement.
-Remember, in the early part of the residency selection process, it is the closest thing your reviewers have to knowing you personally.
+Get help if you think you need it.
+For a crash course in good writing try The Elements of Style, Strunk and White, MacMillan Press, Fourth Edition.
+If you have friends or relatives with writing or editing skills, enlist their help.
+Student organizations at your school may host personal statement clinics, or your school may offer review services.
+Many student, medical, and specialty societies, local and national, may offer personal statement reviews or workshops.

 Strolling Through the Match